-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Synergetic Communications for millions of clients nationwide.
+The most effective way to deal with Synergetic Communication is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Synergetic Communications on behalf of their clients.

 And they may be able to help you too.

 Will Synergetic Communication, Inc. sue me or garnish my wages?

-In their attempt to collect a debt, a collection agency may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Synergetic Communications again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.